Built Right from the Start

 Next, the floor frame is dressed in the flooring finishes, like linoleum and carpet.
 Along with the flooring, team members then build the home’s interior and exterior walls from materials like finished drywall.
 Once they are finished, the interior walls are installed first, then cabinets and appliances.
 The exterior walls are then lifted into place using a track system in the ceiling of the facility, and insulation in the walls and electrical wiring are installed.

 Now the home is ready for a roof.
 The truss system adheres to the ceiling gypsum, and a laminated ridge beam and structural lumber headers support the trusses over any openings.
 It’s also during this part of the process that some of the home’s lighting is installed.
 Next, the roof is ready to be lowered onto the rest of the home and joined to the exterior walls.
 And finally, each side of the truss system is sealed, insulation is blown in and the ceiling is painted.

 Once these pieces are together, it’s all hands on deck.
 A team will add shingles, place siding, install doors and windows, and wrap the exterior of the home to prepare it for delivery to the home site.
 And while all of this is going on, the inside of the home really starts to take shape, too.
 Each home has its own unique details, from the interior paint and siding colors to any available options.

-While the exact amount of time it takes to build a manufactured home can vary, any tasks that need to be done to prepare the home site can often take place while this is happening.
+While the exact amount of time it takes to build an off-site home can vary, any tasks that need to be done to prepare the home site can often take place while this is happening.
 This includes determining how the home will be laid out on the land, grading the site for proper drainage and any necessary land improvement options like a well, driveway or septic system.

 Once the home and the home site are ready, the home can be delivered and final installation will take place.
 This is when the home is placed on its foundation and any finishing touches are added, including skirting, before the final walkthrough.
 Then, everything is ready for move-in day!